Skip links and keyboard navigation

 You may believe that the cost agreement was not fair or reasonable because, for example:

-• the lawyer has behaved in an unsatisfactory way in relation to the services outlined in the agreement.
+- the solicitor has behaved in an unsatisfactory way in relation to the services outlined in the agreement.

 If you wish to have a legal cost agreement set aside you may apply to the courts or to QCAT.